joseasoler/tradergen/FEATURES.md

 * **Wealth:** This trader has been successful or lucky in the past, and has more silver than usual in stock.
 This specialization is rare, but it is present in all orbital traders.

-* **Xenogenetics (with [Biotech](https://rimworldgame.com/biotech/)):** A rare specialization that sells genepacks with genes from specific xenotypes.
+* **Xenogenetics (with [Biotech](https://rimworldgame.com/biotech/)):** A rare specialization that sells genepacks containing some of the genes of a specific xenotype.
 It will rarely have an archite capsule in stock.
 Present in exotic and slaver orbital traders.

 Ideology